Guidelines for the Preparation and Evaluation of Tenure and Promotion Dossiers

 - Ensure that candidates being reviewed receive a written assessment of their progress, with specific guidance about any issues or concerns that require attention.

-- In Year 5 of candidate appointment, develop a list of external peer reviewers for each candidate in accordance with Appendix 1 in these guidelines.
+- In Year 5 of candidate appointment, develop a list of external evaluators for each candidate in accordance with Appendix 1 in these guidelines.
 The chair will also receive a list of recommended external evaluators from the candidate.
-The chair will consult with the Department TAP committee and may consult other experts in the field if he or she is unable to judge the adequacy of the TAP candidate's scholarship.
-The chair will pay special attention to identifying external evaluators who can assess the impact of a candidate’s scholarly or creative activities, (see Appendix 1), and the academic rank of the evaluator since full professors are preferred.
-The chair will develop a sufficiently large list of external peer reviewers such that no fewer than five letters may be requested.
+The chair will consult with the Department TAP committee and may consult other experts in the field if they are unable to judge the adequacy of the TAP candidate's scholarship.
+The chair will pay special attention to identifying external evaluators who can assess the impact of a candidate’s scholarship, and the academic rank of the evaluator since full professors are preferred.
+The chair will develop a sufficiently large list of external evaluators to achieve the goal of securing five such that no fewer than five letters may be secured.

 - Send a letter to the candidate giving the vote and recommendations which you and the department TAP committee have made.